nad-au/Neo4j.Mapper/README.md

 ### Getting Started
 The easiest way to add Neo4jMapper to your .NET project is to use the NuGet Package Manager.
 #### With Visual Studio IDE
 From Visual Studio use the Nuget Package Manager to browse to the Neo4jMapper package and install it to your project.
-Alternatively you can use the Package Manager Console:
+Alternatively, you can use the Package Manager Console:
 ````powershell
 Install-Package Neo4jMapper
 ````